proxmox/proxmox-datacenter-manager/docs/faq.rst

 How can I get access to the Proxmox Datacenter Manager Enterprise Repository?
 -----------------------------------------------------------------------------

-The Proxmox Datacenter Manager can use the enterprise repository if:

-* At least 90% of the configured remote nodes have a valid subscription.
+The Proxmox Datacenter Manager can use the enterprise repository if at least 80% of the configured remote nodes have a valid Basic or higher subscription.
-* At least 60% of remote nodes with valid subscriptions are Basic or higher.